~ Buddha

 Through physical discipline and self-denial, Buddha taught equality and believed that people are the masters of their own fate.
 “All we are is a result of what we have thought,” he said.

-Today there are over 350 million Buddhists in the world.
-On the full moon of the sixth lunar month, Thai Buddhists celebrate Visakha Puja Day, the three anniversaries of Buddha’s life: his birth, enlightenment, and death.
+Today there are hundreds of millions of Buddhists in the world.
+On the full moon of the sixth lunar month, Thai Buddhists celebrate Visakha Puja Day, honoring three anniversaries of Buddha’s life: his birth, enlightenment, and death.